miklosoravecz/App-selector/README.md

 ## Running

-Open for example with live server in VSCode editor
+Open for example the index.html file with live server in VSCode editor.

 ### Deployed project